jorgerodpen/Civil-War-Forecast/README.md

 - Used counts for each kind of interaction between each sector as input variables.

 ## Project report
+One remarkable thing about the model is that it was able to detect not only civil wars but conflict escalation.
+For example, it was able to detect conflict escalation in February 2020 in India, where riots in Delhi ended up with 53 deaths.

 A project report with further information can be seen in the [CivilWarForecast.pdf](https://github.com/jorgerodpen/Civil-War-Forecast/blob/main/CivilWarForecast.pdf) document stored in this same repository.